 After my excursion from Wednesday to Friday I went to my aunts place right away to unload the kiln.
+Kinda crazy after riding the train for so long already, I know.
+But I HAD to know how it had turned out.
 It was already dark when I got there and the thrill of anticipation couldn’t have been bigger.
 After all it was my first glaze-fireing and who could’ve known what would happen in this black-box???

 On a brighter note I also unloaded a ton of testtiles with layering-combinations of glazes.
 And boy, did some of them turn out nice.
 Like really, really nice.
 One might say even gorgeous.
 I had mixed a glaze that was supposed to be reddish but turned out rather brown and boring.
 Layerd over a green matt glaze though it ran and exposed a beautiful golden teadust-surface.
 So even though the glaze is not so nice I’m going to mix a bigger batch of it since it creates this nice effect when layered.

 Yesterday I spend all day analyzing the glaze-tests and figuring out which ones to make in bigger batches and how expensive they are (most of them are 20 bucks for 6 kg of dry glaze).
 So now I know what I need to shop for.